LHS 1140 b: Atmosphere

 A potential detection of water vapor in the atmosphere of LHS 1140 b was made in late 2020 with the Hubble Space Telescope, albeit at a low signal-to-noise ratio.
 Observations by the James Webb Space Telescope (JWST) published in 2024 rule out a hydrogen-rich atmosphere and support a high mean molecular weight atmosphere, possibly consisting of nitrogen, water vapor, and carbon dioxide.
-In July 2024, tentative hints of atmospheric nitrogen were detected by JWST, suggesting that the surface of planet might be mostly ice and partially covered in liquid water, which resembles an eyeball.
+In July 2024, tentative hints of atmospheric nitrogen were detected by JWST, suggesting that the surface of the planet might be mostly ice and partially covered in liquid water, which resembles an eyeball.
 If this detection could be verified, it would be the first evidence of a secondary atmosphere around a potentially habitable exoplanet.

+In July 2026, a team of astronomers reported a detection of helium escaping from the exoplanet's upper atmosphere, based on transit spectroscopy with the Magellan Clay Telescope at Las Campanas Observatory.
+During a 6.5-hour observation on September 2024 that captured transits of both LHS 1140 b and LHS 1140 c, the team measured an excess absorption feature consistent with helium during LHS 1140 b's transit, interpreted as a hydrodynamic atmospheric outflow driven by stellar X-ray and extreme-ultraviolet heating.
+The result was described as the first evidence of a retained atmosphere on a rocky exoplanet within a star's habitable zone.
+An observation in 2025 showed no helium absorption, indicating the atmospheric escape is time-variable; modeling suggested this non-detection is consistent with lower stellar activity rather than a contradictory result.
+The findings suggested an upper atmosphere dominated by helium and depleted in hydrogen, with heavier volatiles such as water potentially cold-trapped at lower altitudes.
+No helium absorption was detected for the neighboring planet LHS 1140 c, consistent with its position on the opposite side of the proposed "cosmic shoreline" that separates planets that retain atmospheres from those that lose them.
+However, other observations from JWST made between 2023 and 2026 failed to detect any helium in the atmosphere of LHS 1140 b and found no evidence for any atmospheric mass loss.